 Best Personal Anchor Systems (PAS) For Sport Climbing

 One of the necessary pieces of equipment for sport climbing outside is a personal anchor system, or PAS.
-Popular examples of these PAS climbing safety systems include the Metolius PAS, the Petzl Connect Adjust, and the Sterling Rope Chain Reactor.
+Popular examples of these PAS climbing safety systems include the Metolius PAS, the Petzl Connect Adjust, the Camp Swing, and the Kong Slyde.
+In this article, we’ll review the need for a personal anchor system while climbing, alternative options to these products, and review each of these popular climbing PAS options.
+Climb on!

 How do I use a climbing personal anchor system (PAS)?